India–Nepal border: History

 The border region has historically existed at the edge of various Indian and Nepali kingdoms.
 It took its modern shape during the period of British rule in India which began in the 17th century.
 During the late 18th century the Nepali kingdom launched an expansion drive, bringing them into conflict with the British and resulting in the Anglo-Nepalese War (1814–16).
 Nepal was defeated, and by the Treaty of Sugauli it was forced to cede large areas of land to Britain, effectively creating the modern India-Nepal boundary.
 Finding the Terai region difficult to manage, the British returned parts of it to Nepal in 1816.

 India gained independence in 1947, and three years later it signed a friendship treaty with Nepal, by which both countries agreed to respect the territorial integrity of the other.
 Since then relations have largely been cordial, though a number of border disputes remain.
 There have also been occasional blockades on the border at times of tension, for example in 1987 and 2015.

 Communities living in India and Nepal close to the Indo-Nepal border have usually shared old, customary ties of kinship and resource access with communities across the border, such as along the western part of the Indo-Nepal border, in the Mahakali valley.

 Border disputes

 There are two existing territorial disputes between India and Nepal, over the Kalapani territory, a 35 km2 area at the India–Nepal–China trijunction in North West Nepal, and Susta, a 20 km2–140 km2 area in Southern Nepal.

 Border crossings

+ICP

 There are several major border crossings that the Indian Integrated Check Posts (ICP) use for processing cargo customs and immigration entry for citizens of third countries.
-These are, from west to east:
+These are, from west to east subcategorised by the states of India: